Reading and Phonics at Queensgate

 Reading is a core skill that allows children access to all areas of the enriched curriculum, and is in fact an essential and rewarding life skill.
 Books are placed at the heart of every topic, and reading is integral to everyday school life.

-From Reception to Year 2, a book banded contextual book and a phonic book are sent home.
-This encourages the children to practise phonic skills, at their level.
+From Reception to Year 2, sound cards, sound blending resources or decodable books are sent home each week.
+This encourages the children to practise the phonic skills they have been learning recently in school.
 Library books are also sent home to allow children to share a range of text types and develop their reading for pleasure.

 Key stage 2